simone222222/NovaOS/README.md

 # NovaOS
-th 2nd working os in c
+the 2nd working os in c

 # How do i compile?